-Ronit Widmann - Levy has received accolades for her operatic and concert performances throughout the world.
+Ronit Widmann - Levy has received worldwide accolades for her operatic and concert performances.
 A versatile artist equally at home on both concert and opera stages.

-Ronit has sung in opera houses and festivals in San Francisco, Chicago, Washington, Tanglewood, Cincinnati, Kentucky, Berlin, Munich, London, Bangkok and Jerusalem.
-She sang at the Ravinia Festival in Chicago, the Bath and Dartington Festivals in England, the Jüdische Kulturtage in Berlin, and the America Haus Concert Series in Munich.
+Ronit has sung in opera houses and festivals in San Francisco, Chicago, Washington, Tanglewood, Cincinnati, Kentucky, Berlin, Munich, London, Bangkok, and Jerusalem.
+At the Ravinia Festival in Chicago, the Bath and Dartington Festivals in England, the Jüdische Kulturtage in Berlin, and the America Haus Concert Series in Munich.

-"Soprano Ronit Widmann-Levy's ethereal upward major-ninth leap before "Blanziflor et Helena" set the stage for an erotic and sinfully stately chorale-paeon to the pleasures of the flesh…Marvelous".
+"Soprano Ronit Widmann-Levy's ethereal upward major-ninth leap before "Blanziflor et Helena" (Carmina Burana) set the stage for an erotic and sinfully stately chorale-paeon to the pleasures of the flesh…Marvelous".
 21st century music magazine 2008.

 Critics consistently write about Ronit's ability to sing with "compelling conviction and warmth with a voice whose naturally extensive range shows "fine-spun altitudes" (Washington times).
 The Eugene Register-Guard arts critic described her performance as Micaela: "One of the most impressive artists was Ronit Widmann-Levy playing...Micaela, the sweet innocent country girl...Widmann-Levy, made her two arias memorable.
 Her voice has a weighty tone, and she uses it with solid technique."

-Bill Glackin of the Sacramento Bee wrote of her performance of the last scene from Capriccio by Richard Strauss: "she is a singer of compelling conviction and warmth as well as unusual personal beauty”.
-Future engagements include concerts with New York Philharmonic orchestra conducted by Michael Tilson Thomas performing The Thomashefskys: Music and Memories of a Life in the Yiddish Theatre.
-Philadelphia Orchestra and the New World Symphony.
+Bill Glackin of the Sacramento Bee wrote of her performance of the last scene from Capriccio by Richard Strauss: "she is a singer of compelling conviction and warmth as well as unusual personal beauty."